ZanderCow/geo-gemmer/README.md

 - You have installed the latest version of Python (at the time of writing, Python 3.8 or newer is recommended).
 - You have a Windows/Linux/Mac machine capable of running Python.
+- Make sure PostgreSQL is installed on your system, as psycopg2 requires PostgreSQL client libraries to run.

 ### Setting Up a Development Environment